Sammy-1315/Bluetooth_Server_Client/README.md

 # Bluetooth_Server_Client
 This project demonstrates a Bluetooth Low Energy (BLE) communication setup between an ESP32 microcontroller and a Python client.
 The ESP32 acts as a BLE server, periodically sending data, while the Python script functions as a BLE client, receiving and displaying notifications.
+The main features enabled include read,write, and notify

 ## Components
 ESP32 Microcontroller: Configured as a BLE server using Arduino.